ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 Food filter pack

-The Food filter pack is a collection of photo filters designed specifically for food photography.
+The Food filter pack is a collection of delicious photo filters designed specifically for food photography.

 Open a photo in ProCamera in single view.
 Tap the Edit button (1).
 By default, your image opens in the Filters section.
 Scroll to the Food filter pack (2), select a filter to see a preview, swipe up/down to adjust the intensity of the filter, tap Save.